How to Pay for Tubal Reversal

 You can be (partially) reimbursed for the cost of your tubal reversal surgery by making a 401(k) hardship withdraw.
 This should be a last resort option as a significant percentage of the withdraw will be tied up in penalties and income taxes as per IRS regulations.
-Furthermore, you cannot gain access to these funds unless you have exhausted all other options (personal loans, employer-sponsored spending accounts, selling assets, etc.)
+Furthermore, you cannot gain access to these funds unless you have exhausted all other options, such as the ones mentioned above.

 The above is just a glimpse of the potential funding sources you can take advantage of to cover your surgery.
 We have compiled detailed explanations of each of these options on this site and encourage you consult them for further information.
 The bottom line is that with careful planning you can be in the operating room sooner than you had hoped without spending a fortune.